CPSLabGU/gttcan/README.md

 *ScheduleLength* - How many entries in one round of the schedule.
 Recommended <128.

-*EntryTime* - How long (in NTU) each entry in the schedule takes.
+*EntryTime* - How long (in NTU) each entry in the schedule is alloted.
 Must be greater than the tranmission time for a single can frame (in NTU).

 *ScheduleData* - The schedule data itself.